rickabrac/iOSSQLiteSearch/README.md

   even if the brand is is missing from title field (e.g. "SKAGGERFLEECE", "ARMOURVENT")

-## Extra credit
+## Search features

-• Brand filtering "/nike"
+• Brand filtering (e.g. "/nike")

-• List all brands "/"
+• List all brands ("/")

-• Serial number fragment search (e.g. "#99000026001001", "#261000")
+• Search by serial number fragment (e.g. "#99000026001001", "#261000")

-• Once loaded successfully, the app immediataely allows the user to search the catalog

-  when the app restarts while updating the existing catalog in the background.
+• Once loaded successfully and restarted, the app immediately allows the user to search the existing catalog while updating it in the background.

 • Handle brand trademarks (see above)